OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentBags1.rst

     TODO: Verify file link

-    Download to run and explore the java file (see below) from the video on your own in eclipse.
-You may download the standalone \*.java file for this example.
-To run the standalone \*.java file you will need to
+     Download to run and explore the corresponding project from the video on your own in eclipse.
+The project CS2-Support is required for the sample project.
+It is also used in your course projects.
+To download the CS2-Support you must first complete the configuration steps for your first lab.
+You will then be able to download it via eclipse using the blue down arrow icon or using the Project Menu and selecting "Download Assignment..."
-        1) create a new Eclipse project, then
-        2) create a package within the project called “example” (the package named at the top of the class MUST match the package the file is placed in within the Eclipse project), and finally
-        3) download and import the standalone \*.java file(s) to the created package.

    .. raw:: html